 I highly recommend a stay at Lhalung, to truly absorb the unique culture of the region.
 Add to that the immense beauty and stillness that the tiny village provides and you will be in a happy place!

-However, if you’re on a tighter schedule (totally understandable given the city lives we lead!), I suggest you choose to travel the Shimla route and take a short detour as suggested above.
+However, if you’re on a tighter schedule (totally understandable given the city lives we lead!), I suggest you choose to take a short detour when traveling from Shimla to Kaza as suggested above.
 This way, you’ll have covered this beautiful village all before touching Kaza.

-However, if you’re travelling by public transport, you won’t have much choice.
-You will reach Kaza and then board a subsequent bus to Lhalung in the evening.
+However, if you’re traveling by public transport, you won’t have much choice.
+You will reach Tabo or Kaza and then board a subsequent bus to Lhalung in the evening.
 Because of the extreme remoteness- you will have to spend the night in the village as there are no night-time buses.

 Trekking to Lhalung Village

 For the travel enthusiasts who really want to connect with the place and have a full feel of the region – you may choose to trek to Lhalung.
-The most common trek route is from Demul. e as well.
-The most common trek is the one that connects Lhalung to Demul Village.
+The most common trek is the one that connects Demul Village to Lhalung.
 It will take you a few hours to walk the entire distance but the views you get are quite stunning.
 From Demul, you walk down a gorge, cross a small river, then trek up to Lhalung Village.

 Things to do in Lhalung Village

 Given that this is an extremely isolated village; I am sure you don’t expect a long list of touristy things to do here.
-The natural beauty and magic is clearly the major draw to visit this wonderland.
-Simply watching the sky change colours, observing the daily hum-drum of the village life is in itself a beautiful activity altogether.
+Natural beauty and magic are clearly the major draws to visit this wonderland.
+Simply watching the sky change colors, observing the daily hum-drum of the village life is in itself a beautiful activity altogether.